-Unavailable to sell or buy real estate, prepare your own Power of Attorney, and save money.
+Unavailable to sell or buy real estate?
+Prepare your own Limited Power of Attorney and save money.

-Don’t have the time to wait for an attorney to prepare your Power of Attorney to transfer real estate, do it yourself and save hundreds!
+Don’t have the time to wait for an attorney to prepare your Limited Power of Attorney to transfer real estate?
+Do it yourself and save hundreds!

 Former probate and family judge Shana Lahti has created a simple, online DIY Limited Power of Attorney to Transfer Real Property process that anyone can follow to easily handle their Limited Power of Attorney for Real Property.
 Many people overspend on this service by hiring an expensive lawyer, but you don’t need to!
 You can handle your own LPOA for Real Property paperwork!